jazzc001/boris-bike/README.md

 # boris-bike project
+  In the project, it is a software in which it allows bike user and maintainer to use, manage and replace the bike in different docking stations.

+# Motivation
 Through out this project, I have learnt several basic concepts of Object oriented programming.
  - Test-drive a simple program using objects and methods
    * install gem files